A Bernstein polynomial approach for the estimation of cumulative distribution functions in the presence of missing data: Results

 \subsection{Asymptotic properties of \texorpdfstring{$\smash{\widehat{F}_{n,m}}$}{hat{F}\_n,m}}

 We now turn to the feasible estimator $\smash{\widehat{F}_{n,m}}$, which uses estimated propensity scores.
+Throughout this subsection, we work under the discrete finite-support assumption on $\bb{X}$ from Section~\ref{sec:setup}.
 We analyze its properties by characterizing its relationship with the pseudo estimator $\smash{\widetilde{F}_{n,m}}$.
-We first show that the process of estimating the propensity scores introduces only a negligible amount of additional bias of order $\OO(n^{-1})$, which can be positive or negative.
+We first show that the process of estimating the propensity scores introduces only a negligible amount of additional bias of order $n^{-1}$, which can be positive or negative.